1st Soprano – Elizabeth Woods

-“Singing with The Mastersingers is always challenging and demanding but never feels like it – that’s got to be a good thing!
+“Singing with The Mastersingers is always challenging but never feels too demanding – that’s got to be a good thing!

-Best musical experiences?.. : the BBC Proms gig at Heaton Park; recording at Abbey Road studios; but best of all the French tours in beautiful chateaux and churches, with a sprinkling of sunsets, stars and Calvados – absolute bliss!”
+Best musical experiences?.. : the BBC Last Night of the Proms gig at Heaton Park; recording at Abbey Road studio 2; but best of all French tours in beautiful chateaux and churches, with a sprinkling of sunsets, stars and Calvados – absolute bliss!”

 Co-Director, Drums/ Bass voice – James W. Morgan (Maestro Jim/Jim 1)

 Jim 1 was born in Willenhall, Staffordshire.
-He studied at Huddersfield, the RNCM and in Indiana.
-He joined Mastersingers as Percussionist in 1994 and has risen through the ranks to become Director, Writer, Arranger, Bass-Baritone and occasional soloist.
-Jim also conducts the Holme Valley Orchestra who have joined forces with Mastersingers on a number of occasions – for Alan Woods’s ‘This Joyous Night’ and for new orchestrations of Fauré’s ‘Requiem’ and Stainer’s ‘Crucifixion’.
+He studied at Huddersfield, the Royal Northern College of Music and in Indiana.
+He joined Mastersingers as Percussionist in 1994 and has risen through the ranks to become a Director, Writer and Arranger for the group, and a Bass-Baritone and occasional soloist.
+Jim also conducts the Holme Valley Orchestra who have joined forces with Mastersingers on a number of occasions – for Alan Woods’ ‘This Joyous Night’ and for new orchestrations of Fauré’s ‘Requiem’ and Stainer’s ‘Crucifixion’.
 He was also Musical Director when Mastersingers broadcast the Daily Service several times on BBC Radio 4.
-‘It’s difficult to say which my favourite piece is, as I wrote most of them!’ he says, ‘But I do much prefer singing to playing.’
+‘It’s difficult to say which my favourite piece is, as I wrote many of them!’ he says, ‘But I do much prefer singing to playing.’